This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-3. Drop dough by tablespoon onto prepared baking sheets, spacing 2 inches apart.
-Gently flatten dough with the palm of your hand.
-Bake for approximately 12 minutes or until cookies are just set and barely golden brown around the edges.
-Cool cookies on baking sheet for a minute and then transfer to cooking racks.
+• Bake for 11-12 minutes, until the cookies are just barely set and lightly golden brown around the edges.
+Allow the cookies to cool on the baking sheet for a minute and then transfer them to cooking racks.
 Cool completely.

-Leave a Reply Cancel reply
+Leave a comment

 Your email address will not be published.
 Required fields are marked *

-1. Inside a British Mum's Kitchen says
+1. Inside a British Mum's Kitchen says:

 These look so delicious, I'm with you, I absolutely love all things lemon.
 I have offered some awards to you on my blog as I so enjoy visiting you.
 If you wish to accept, just copy and paste, link back to me and list seven things about yourself!
 Hope that is ok, if you want me to take you off the list, no problem, just let me know